gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 Helena dissolves back into the classical world.

 The union of North and South,
-of Romantic desire and Classical form — is possible only briefly.
+of Romantic desire and Classical form, is possible only briefly.
 The energy of the modern world cannot sustain the calm of the ancient.